COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/First-report.md

 <figure class="image">
 <img src="plots/uk_baseline.png" width="300">
 <img src="plots/uk_reduc_25_02.png" width="300">
- <figcaption> <b>Figure 1</b> (A) We estimate the average levels of mobility across the UK to use as comparison throughout our analysis.
+ <figcaption align="center"> <b>Figure 1</b> (A) We estimate the average levels of mobility across the UK to use as comparison throughout our analysis.
 As a measure of mobility, we use the radius of gyration, which indicates the typical distance travelled during the given time period.
 Here, we depict the median radius of gyration during the time period between xxx and yyy (note the logarithmic scale).
 Areas with more intense red correspond to areas with a larger value of the radius of gyration (B) We validate our baseline by comparing it to a typical day before the restriction measures came into place.
 Blue areas represent locations where the radius of gyration decreased, whereas grey areas represent no changes or an increase in the mobility.
 We find that, on a typical day, we do not observe many areas where the radius of gyration is lower than our baseline.</figcaption>
 </figure>

 ### 12th March 2020